earthly/website/blog/_posts/2021-03-17-compiling-containers-dockerfiles-llvm-and-buildkit.md

 categories:
   - Tutorials
 toc: true
-excerpt: "Learn how containers are made and how commands in a Dockerfile are turned into a container image and a running container.
-This article explores the phases involved in container creation, introduces BuildKit as a compiler for Docker images, and demonstrates how to programmatically create a container image using Go.
-It also discusses the concept of intermediate representations and how they are used in both traditional compilers and BuildKit.
-Finally, it showcases the development of a custom frontend for Docker build using the existing dockerfile frontend as a starting point."
+excerpt: Learn how containers are compiled using Dockerfiles, LLVM, and BuildKit.
+This article explores the phases involved in creating a container image, the similarities between compiling code and building images, and how to programmatically generate container images using BuildKit and Go.
+It also discusses the concept of intermediate representations and showcases the development of a custom frontend for Docker build using the Ickfile format.
 author: Adam
 sidebar:
   nav: "docker"